raspberrypilearning/rock-paper-scissors/en/step_4.md

 --- task ---

-Next let's look at the cases where the player chose 'p' (paper) but the computer didn't by addin more `elif` conditions.
+Next look at the cases where the player chose 'p' (paper) but the computer didn't by adding more `elif` conditions.

 --- code ---
 ---